aliroemhildt/overlook-hotel/README.md

 # OVERLOOK HOTEL

 ## Abstract
-This application was built as a final solo project for Module 2 of [Turing School of Software & Design's](https://turing.edu/) frontend program.
 This app is a hotel management tool for customers to create new bookings and view those bookings and their total bill.

+This was a final solo project for Module 2 of [Turing School of Software & Design's](https://turing.edu/) frontend program.

 The focus areas of this project were:
 - Using OOP to drive code design